kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 5 - Grow/Sprint 1 - Leading Change as an Individual.md

 Refer back to your Change and Innovation Readiness Survey from Module 2 to help you assess how you should move forward.
 Based on your agency’s change and innovation readiness, recognize how drastic a change you should be pushing for, e.g., if your agency hasn’t used true agile methods for digital services development, try testing it out on a small task before trying to implement it more broadly.

+---

+## What to Do When You’re Told No \- Framework in Action

+Now that you’ve learned about a framework you can use to figure out why you were told “no” and how to respond, try putting it into practice in the scenario that follows.

+### Part 0

+First, review the scenario below:

+You are working with a technical team to draft a solicitation.
+The technical team has recently experienced challenges that put them in the public spotlight for some IT failures.
+They need to find a new vendor.
+They have told you many times that we “can’t mess this one up” and that “we can’t introduce risk.”
+The previous contract failed, in part, because of a reliance on a waterfall-based method and a contract that had a lengthy list of system requirements but no statement that the software needed to work.
+The solution to fix this problem seems so obvious to you—they need to write a contract that supports agile software development\!
+You’re excited coming out of this class, and you tell them what your diagnosis of the problem is and how you have a solution that can really improve results and deliver what their users need.
+You finish your presentation to them.
+Silence.
+Uncomfortable shifting in their seats.
+Finally, someone speaks up, “That’s great and all that you’re some expert in digital services acquisition, but that’s not how things work in the real world.
+Swooping in and making large-scale changes like this—that will not work here in this organization right now.
+Maybe next year when things settle down.”
+You’re floored.
+The solution is sitting right in front of them\!
+How could they be so deluded?\!

+Review the following factors were at play in this situation:

+* The Availability and Representativeness Biases may have come into play here.
+The way you presented your solution made it sound like a large divergence from their current practices, making them more likely to resist or want to control it.
+* You used your Expert Power in a way that was threatening to the technical team and that made them less likely to hear and listen to your ideas.
+* If this is a technical team that you don’t frequently work with, then you might have considered enlisting someone whom they trust to help you deliver the message and/or presenting it in a humbler way, asking questions and getting their input along the way.

+### Part 1: Analyze the no

+#### Knowledge Check

+So what’s next?
+Analyze the “no” a bit more.
+Besides not presenting the change in a way that made it sound less “scary” and using Expert Power inappropriately with a team that you haven’t worked with extensively, what else was driving the “no” response?

+Select 2 responses that apply

+- [ ] The technical team recognizes there is a problem with the status quo, but ironically is resistant to change it—system justification theory at work\! **(correct)**
+- [ ] The technical team is so afraid of another failure that they’re afraid to do anything that might “rock the boat” (like the Disney Animation studio before they acquired Pixar). **(correct)**
+- [ ] The technical team likely didn’t trust you because they didn’t know your credentials.
+You should’ve started your presentation by listing your credentials and the successful contracts you’ve administered in the past.

+### Part 2: How Might I Adjust My Approach to Make it More Winnable?

+#### Knowledge Check

+You’ve determined that this is an important enough topic that you should pursue it, but that you need to change up your approach.
+So, size up the situation, obstacles, and opportunities.
+Think of small incremental changes you can make.
+Given the environment and what has recently happened, what should you do?

+- [ ] Send the technical team links and examples that you’ve read, which discuss how to make this approach work in government.
+Once they see the use cases from other agencies, they’ll be more likely to try it out in your agency.
+- [ ] Let some time pass so that the memory of the recent IT failure starts to fade, then reengage and present your idea again.
+- [ ] Brainstorm just one small task or part of the solicitation where you can test this approach.
+Present the idea as just that—an idea that you want to test.
+Discuss the benefits that could result.
+Work with someone the technical team trusts and have them present the idea with you. **(correct)**